 Before commencing your adventure, you must first adhere to the principles of leaving no trace to ascertain that you will leave the explored places better.

-2. Camp and travel on durable trails; ensure that designated trails and campsites you want to be on are 2000ft away from any water source.
+- Camp and travel on durable trails; ensure that designated trails and campsites you want to be on our 2000ft away from any water source.